akka/akka-http/docs/src/main/paradox/routing-dsl/index.md

 :  @@snip [HttpServerWithTypedSample.scala]($test$/scala/docs/http/scaladsl/HttpServerWithTypedSample.scala) { #akka-typed-bootstrap }

-Note that the `akka.actor.typed.ActorSystem` is converted with `toClassic`, which comes from `import akka.actor.typed.scaladsl.adapter._`.

 ## Dynamic Routing Example

 As the routes are evaluated for each request, it is possible to make changes at runtime.
 Please note that every access